DominikN/docker-firefox-vpn/README.md

-# docker-chrome-vpn
+# docker-firefox-vpn
-A docker container providing a Google Chrome with a Husarnet VPN Client to access Husarnet powered devices from a web browser without installing Husarnet Client on your host system.
+A docker container providing a Firefox with a Husarnet VPN Client to access Husarnet powered devices from a web browser without installing Husarnet Client on your host system.

 Tested on host system:
 ```